AbdulMoizAli/Game-Development-109829/README.md

 # Muhammad Yousuf

-I want to re-built the PAC MAN game with better graphics, the game is in 3d.
-Inky, Blinky, Pinky and Clyde all got new avatars and they learn from Mr.Pac-Man moves and act accordingly to beat him.
-We also create our own avatar in the game for the character of Mr.Pac-Man.
+I want to re-build the Pac-Man game with better graphics, the game would be in 3d.
+Inky, Blinky, Pinky and Clyde all got new avatars and they learn from Mr. Pac-Man's moves and act accordingly to beat him.
+I would also create my own avatar for the character of Mr. Pac-Man.